• Our Mission

 Treasurer

-Dr. Blair (she/her) is the Director for Biodiversity Informatics Research at the Center for Biodiversity and Conservation at the Amercain Museum of Natural History (AMNH).
-She studies the conservation biology of primates and other mammals, and has more than 15 years of field research experience in Latin America and Asia.
+Dr. Blair (she/her) is the Associate Director at the Center for Biodiversity and Conservation at the American Museum of Natural History (AMNH).
+She is an interdisciplinary conservation scientist with more than 20 years of field research experience in Latin America, Asia, and the Arctic, and leads research focused on the impacts of environmental change on biodiversity and human well-being.
 Mary is also Affiliated Faculty with the Richard Gilder Graduate School at AMNH.

 Graduate Student Representative